rlawrenc/cosc_304/labs/lab7/php/assign/README.md

 2. Setup your local development environment ([instructions](setup/)).

-3. Create the tables and load the sample data into your SQL Server database.
-The file `loaddata.php` will load the database using the `data/orderdb_sql.ddl` script.
+3. A new database called `orders` should be automatically created and populated with sample data.
+If that is not the case, create the tables and load the sample data into your SQL Server database.
+The file `loaddata.php` will load the database using the `ddl/SQLServer_orderdb.ddl` script.
 You can run this file from the command line or by using the URL: `http://localhost/loaddata.php` .

 ## Databases and Autonumber Fields